 Perhaps it is Marks recognizing the cartoonishly awful optics of hiring a coach currently suspended by his organization for sexual misconduct in the workplace, whilst dealing with a situation that has their second-most popular player trying to convince the world that sharing anti-Semitic media does not, in-fact, make him an anti-Semite.
 Perhaps Nets brass realizes that a gaggle of “Fight Sexual Misconduct” shirts in the front row may not make the “Fight Anti-Semitism” shirts next to them look any better.
 Maybe Marks knows the hire is already made, but the time to make the official announcement is not quite yet.
 That scoop-gurus Adrian Wojnarowski and Shama Charania, who each reported Udoka-to-Brooklyn is all but a done-deal, are not quite wrong, just early.
 We will soon find out.

 We will also soon find out what Kyrie Irving will say in his next face-to-face with the media; it just won’t be after Tuesday’s contest vs. Chicago.
 Marks acknowledged that, at some point, Irving will have to face the music.
 But for now, the organization seems to be treating him with kiddie gloves, a strategy that you really can’t fault Brooklyn for.
 “At this point, we don’t want to cause more fuss right now with more interaction with people, like let’s let him simmer down,” Marks said of Irving.
-Or maybe that’s what he said about one of his children having a meltdown in Target?

 In any case, it was hard to feel true excitement for interim coach, Jacque Vaughn who held just a four-minute presser soon after Marks exited.
 He expressed the utmost respect for Steve Nash, who he called an “unbelievable human being,” and multiple times that his job was to “prepare” the team.